Pipeworx vs Composio

 Can I use Pipeworx and Composio together?

-Yes — they're complementary.
-Many production agents connect to both: Pipeworx for live data lookups and analysis, Composio for taking action on SaaS tools.
-Both speak MCP, so any MCP-compatible client (Claude Desktop, Cursor, etc.) can connect to both gateways at once.
+Yes — they're a clean pair.
+Most production agents use Pipeworx for input (look something up, ground an answer in a citable record) and Composio for output (act on a SaaS account once the read is done).
+Both speak MCP, so any MCP-compatible client (Claude Desktop, Cursor, etc.) can connect to both at the same time.

 Does Composio cover the data sources Pipeworx does?

-No. Composio focuses on SaaS app integrations like Gmail, Notion, GitHub, and Slack.
-It does not provide direct access to SEC EDGAR filings, FDA drug data, FRED time series, USPTO patents, or other primary-source institutional data — that's what Pipeworx specializes in.
+No. Composio integrates SaaS apps you act on — Gmail, Notion, Slack, GitHub, Linear, Stripe and ~1,000 others.
+It does not provide direct access to SEC EDGAR filings, FDA drug data, FRED time series, USPTO patents, EPA enforcement records, or the other primary-source institutional data Pipeworx specialises in.

 Which is cheaper for AI agent traffic?